-The Archery Association of India (AAI) organised the inaugural National Meet under FITA rules in New Delhi, in 1973.
+The Archery Association of India (AAI) organized the inaugural National Meet under FITA rules in New Delhi, in 1973.
 More than 50 archers participated in that competition and since then, the sport of archery has gained growing recognition in India.
 The AAI began to guide individual academies and AAI centers to take up the mantle of training the Archers in India.
 This strategy enabled it to nurture several younger talents who have excelled in various international competitions.

-The Archery Association of India (AAI) is assisted by various state level Archery associations that work within their respective areas to discover new talents at the grass-roots level.
-The state level archery associations also organize various tournaments under the supervision of the AAI.
+The Archery Association of India (AAI) is assisted by various state-level Archery associations that work within their respective areas to discover new talents at the grass-roots level.
+The state-level archery associations also organize various tournaments under the supervision of the AAI.

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to email@example.com.